 Early Years Foundation Stage

-In the Reception year at Northumberland Heath Primary School, we follow the curriculum set out in the Early Years Foundation Stage (EYFS), which covers all areas of children’s learning and development from birth to five years old.
-The EYFS divides the curriculum into seven areas of learning which are divided into two areas, prime and specific.
+We work from the Early Years Foundation Stage Curriculum (EYFS), which covers all areas of children’s learning and development from birth to five years old.
+There are 7 areas of learning which are divided into two areas, prime and specific.

 The ‘prime areas’: